denko-rb/arduino-yaml-board-maps/README.md

 ## Development

-Be warned: This is mostly a hack that runs `boards.txt` and header files form the Arduino core repos through regexes. :man_shrugging:
+Be warned.
+This is mostly a hack that runs a bunch of regex matches on `boards.txt` and header files from each Arduino core. :man_shrugging:

 - Clone this repo.
-- Clone the submodules inside `core`.
-No need for recursion.
-Still close to 4GB.
+- Clone the submodules inside the `core` folder with `git submodule init` and `git submodule update`.
+No need for recursion, but will still be close to 4GB.
-- `ruby run.rb` to udpate `BoardMap.cpp` and all the files inside `yaml`.
+- Make changes and `ruby run.rb` to udpate `BoardMap.h` and all the YAML files.